geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 > It should be used with proper configurations so that the application is secure and still optimally permissive too.

-There are other factors than just response headers and for a better overall security we should focus also on other factors like secure cookies, latest and secure versions of the packages, etc.
+There are other factors than just response headers and for better overall security we should focus also on other factors like secure cookies, the latest and secure versions of the packages, etc.